andrewpmartinez/ziti-git/README.md

   table-status   show the table status of all the repos or of a specific tag unregister     unregister <repo>
   unregister-tag unregister-tag <tag>
+  use-local      alter go.mod files for ziti repos to use local repositories via replace directives

 Flags:
   -h, --help         help for ziti-git